susanBuck/dwa15-spring2019/laravel/db-eloquent-cheat-sheet.md

-# Eloquent Cheat Sheet
+# Query Cheat Sheet
-This is a summary of commonly used methods for designing and executing Eloquent queries.
+This is a summary of commonly used methods for designing and executing queries.
 This is not a comprehensive list - refer to the documentation for all the methods and more details.

 ## Design the query